El Puente (coalition): El Puente Academy for Peace and Justice

 El Puente Academy for Peace and Justice, founded by Frances Lucerna and El Puente facilitators in 1993, is located in south Williamsburg, Brooklyn, New York.
-Members of the latinx community started El Puente Academy for Peace and Justice to produce a sense community for youth.
-The school is a theme-oriented public high school, known as a “new vision high school,” which is part of a movement to improve schools in the education system as well.
+Members of the latino community started El Puente Academy for Peace and Justice to produce a sense community for youth.
+The school is a theme-oriented public high school, known as a "new vision high school", which is part of a movement to improve schools in the education system as well.
 A theme-oriented school is one that is molded around a curriculum with certain theme, which in this case works towards helping their community provide a safe space for their students.
 The El Puente Academy for Peace and Justice programs provide meals as well as after school programs which are staffed by local members of the community in an effort to give students the means to make the school a safe space.

 The school aims to foster both individual and community growth within the schooling system by incorporating students’ identities and experiences into the curriculum.
 This brings cultural practices from within the household and integrates them into the students’ education.
 The teachers help students understand the issues in their surrounding community so they can take action and make a change.
 Students learn ways to address possible social issues in their communities by discussing topics such as environmental racism and human rights in their classes and in doing so are given tools enabling them to attempt to create change in the overall atmosphere of the community to make it a more positive and progressive one.

 Performance and visual arts are an integral aspect of their teaching, which allow students to share their knowledge to the public via art galleries, performances, and other forms of visual and performing arts.
 As a result, the knowledge that they obtain in school can be spread into the community.